 - Analysis – A strong selling point of PXM is its use of analytics.
 It’s meant to help brands get a deeper understanding of how customers are interacting with products.
 By determining how consumers are behaving at every touchpoint, you can develop better buying experiences.

-- Personalised product descriptions that resonate with a consumer’s interests and activities.
+- Personalized product descriptions that resonate with a consumer’s interests and activities.

-- Creating personalised visual experiences around products.
-This could involve using an augmented reality (AR) tool to showcase how furniture might look in a home.
+- Creating personalized visual experiences around products.
+For instance, this could involve using an augmented reality (AR) tool to showcase how furniture might look in a home.

 There’s certainly a lot of debate surrounding PXM and how it relates to PIM.
 In today’s fast-paced eCommerce world, it’s worth considering that having a great PIM is key to succeeding with PXM.